 Constitution means this Constitution as amended or supplemented from time to time.

 Director means any person holding the position of a director of the Association, including the President and Vice President, the Member Director and External Director (if included pursuant to clause 25.3(b)) and the directors of the Association from time to time or as the context permits such number of them as have authority to act for the Association.

+Distinguished Member means an Honoured or Life Member, or any other sub-category of member as approved by the Board from time to time.

 Elections Policy means the Association’s policy specifying the process of elections (except for the election of the Board) as set out in the Regulations.